 Sadly, the 1400BC eruption at Santorini generated a tsunami wave that destroyed Crete’s capital city and essentially spelled the end of the Minoan culture.

 In the centuries that followed, Crete was occupied by an ever-changing string of cultures.
 The Mycenaean’s first took over for a couple of centuries, but then the Romans showed up.
-The Romans held control until Constantine and the Byzantines kicked them out.
+And the Romans held control until Constantine and the Byzantines kicked them out.

 The Byzantines eventually handed Crete over to the Venetians who then took off when the Turks came knocking.
 Crete was so popular that even the Nazis stopped in for a brief four-year stay.
 In the 1913, Crete petitioned to join Greece, most likely because they were tired of changing languages every five minutes.

-Chania was a place in Greece that we went.
+Chania was a town in Crete that we also visited.